Key Provisions of Terms and Conditions

 (a) the improper use of the Application by the Customer; or

 (b) the use of the Application via any non-supported web browser.

 7.1 All the Intellectual Property Rights in Customer Data will remain the Customer's property and the property of the Customer's licensors, subject to Clause 7.2.

-7.2 The Customer grants to Saberr a non-exclusive licence to store, copy and otherwise use Customer Data on and in relation to the Platform for the purposes of operating the Platform and Application, providing the Services, fulfilling Saberr's obligations under the Agreement and exercising Saberr's rights under the Agreement.
+7.2 The Customer grants to Saberr a non-exclusive licence to store, copy and otherwise use Customer Data for the purposes of operating the Platform and Application, providing the Services, fulfilling Saberr's obligations under the Agreement and exercising Saberr's rights under the Agreement.
 The Customer also grants to Saberr the right to sub-license these rights insofar as reasonably required for these purposes.

-7.3 The Customer warrants and represents to Saberr that neither the Customer Data nor the Saberr Data will breach the terms of the Acceptable Use Policy.
+7.3 The Customer warrants to Saberr that the Customer Data will not breach the terms of the Acceptable Use Policy.

-(a) delete or amend the relevant elements of Customer Data or Saberr Data; and/or
+(a) delete or amend the relevant elements of the Customer Data; and/or

 8. Third Party Services integrations

 8.1 Saberr may integrate any Third Party Services with the Application at any time; and Saberr may remove, suspend or limit any Third Party Services integration at any time.